ibm-cloud-docs/dl/cbr.md

 ## How Direct Link integrates with context-based restrictions
 {: #cbr-overview}

-Direct Link may call Key Protect and HPCS for key management support.
+Direct Link might call Key Protect and HPCS for key management support.
 These calls perform authority checks against the Direct Link service making the call.
 If a CBR Rule is ever created against Key Protect or HPCS, a Direct Link Service Reference must be added to the network zone of the rule.